-Healthy and Homemade Protein Cookies Recipe (+ VIDEO)Updated: April 06, 2018 Gluten and Grain Free, Recipes, Snacks and Sweets, Snacks and Treats, Videos
+Healthy and Homemade Protein Cookies Recipe (+ VIDEO)Updated: July 30, 2018 Cookie Recipes, Egg White Recipes, Gluten Free Recipes, Paleo Recipes, Snacks and Sweets, Videos

 This particular protein cookie recipe is really vanilla or cocoa macaroons without the shredded coconut added.
 Although I enjoy the flavor of coconut, I don’t prefer the texture in a cookie (and neither does the rest of my family), so I leave it out when making my version of this classic dessert.

 Please feel free to add some coconut if you enjoy it when you make them at home, however.
 It certainly would be a healthy addition.